JohnnaJLiu/JohnnaJLiu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Johnna Jiangnan Liu.
-Feel free to call me Johnna or Jiangnan (江南）.
+I am Johnna Liu.
+Feel free to call me Johnna or Jiangnan (江南).
 I am currently a master's student at Cornell Tech, fortunate to be advised by [Volodymyr Kuleshov](https://www.cs.cornell.edu/~kuleshov/).
-I also get lucky to start my research journey at University of California San Diego under the advise of [Zhiting Hu](https://zhiting.ucsd.edu/)
+I get lucky to start my research journey at the University of California San Diego, advised by [Zhiting Hu](https://zhiting.ucsd.edu/).

-Before that I received my bachlor's degree from Fudan University.
-I also spent an amazing year at London Business School before I joined Goldman Sachs TMT investment banking as an analyst.
+Before that, I received my bachelor's degree from Fudan University.
+I also spent an amazing year at [London Business School](https://www.london.edu/about/london-business-school/rankings-and-accreditation) before joining Goldman Sachs TMT (Tech, Media and Telecommunication) as an investment banking analyst.

+I am interested in generative models, especially discrete diffusion for language tasks.

 A data-driven personal website